osmanburucu-ibm/deploy-urbancode-deploy/README.md

 What is happening?
-The freshly setup server is bootstraped so that Ansible can work (using Ansible to bootstrap it ;)) Server is updated, EPEL Repository is set for CENTOS/RHEL Java, Docker and MySQL/MariaDB is installed
-UCD database and user is created
+The freshly setup server is bootstraped so that Ansible can work (using Ansible to bootstrap it ;)) Server is updated, EPEL Repository is set for CENTOS/RHEL Java, Docker (optional) and MySQL/MariaDB is installed UCD database and user is created
 UCD Server and Agent is installed and Agent is set as artifact import agent